-We will develop a service mix based on pre-emption, prevention and proactivity to reinforce our efforts to stop people becoming perpetrators in the first place and supporting individuals away from crime.
+We will develop a service mix based on pre-emption, prevention and proactivity to reinforce our efforts to stop people becoming perpetrators in the first place and supporting repeat perpetrators away from crime.
 The introduction of a Force "Intervention and Prevention Champion" will focus our efforts to reduce the number of young people becoming victims or perpetrators of violent crime.

-We will explore the potential for a "severity index" that seeks to determine whether the mix of serious and less serious recorded offences is changing over time.
+We will explore the potential for using a "harm" or "severity" index to understand the mix and geography of serious and less serious recorded offences over time.

-Sandwell CCTV Camera Project supported by the Commissioner's Invest to Save budget From left: Insp Rebecca Barnsley, Cllr Darren Cooper, David Jamieson ii.
-Reducing reoffending are committed to working with partners to reduce reoffending and support offenders away from criminal lifestyles.
+West Midlands Police will continue to protect the public by identifying offenders and intervening to prevent criminality.
+Managing offenders is critical to reducing crime and we are committed to working with partners to reduce reoffending and support offenders away from criminal lifestyles.
 The Transforming Rehabilitation programme sees the introduction a range of providers into probation services.
 Our area has consistently been among the best in the country at reducing reoffending and we will give offender management close oversight to ensure this excellent performance continues.